-Ottaviano and Peri similarly studied the effect of immigration between 1990 and 2004 on native-born workers by taking into account both education and experience, but reached very different conclusions, in part because they found foreign-born workers were imperfect substitutes for native-born workers within an education-experience group (i.e., they worked in different occupations and had different skills).
-The two researchers estimated that, in the long run, the average real wage of U.S. workers increased significantly (by 1.8%) as a result of immigration over the 1990-2004 period.
-The short-run wage impact, as of 2004, before capital had fully adjusted to the increase in immigrants, was still a positive albeit more modest increase (0.7%).
-Ottaviano and Peri further found a significantly smaller real wage
+Ottaviano and Peri similarly studied the effect of immigration between 1990 and 2006 on nativeborn workers by taking into account both education and experience, but reached very different conclusions.
+This is in part because they found workers with at most a high school degree were close substitutes for those without one, which diminishes the competitive effect of immigrants on the least skilled native-born workers.
+The two researchers estimated that, in the long run, the average real wage of U.S. workers increased slightly (by 0.6%) as a result of immigration over the 1990-2006 period.
+The short-run wage impact on native-born workers (as of 2007, before capital had fully adjusted to the increase in immigrants) was negative but small (0.4%).
+Ottaviano and Peri further found a smaller real wage loss (0.7% in the short run) among the least educated U.S. workers than had previously been derived, and a positive but very slight effect (0.3%) in the long run for this group.
+Ottaviano and Peri further estimated that recent immigrants had the largest negative effect (6%) on previous immigrants.